goharbor/community/proposals/new/Robot-Account-2.md

   */
  project_id int,
  /*
-  token string used as the password of robot account.
+  secret string used as the password of robot account.
   For v2.2, it stores the secret.
   */
- token varchar(255),
- /*
-  permissions string used as the access scope.
-  */
- permissions varchar(1024),
+ secret varchar(2048),
  disabled boolean DEFAULT false NOT NULL, creation_time timestamp default CURRENT_TIMESTAMP, update_time timestamp default CURRENT_TIMESTAMP,